vitalets/npxd/README.md

    +  "lint": "npxd eslint ./src",
    },
    ```
-2. Run as usual from your host machine:
+2. Run as usual from your host machine terminal:
    ```
    npm run lint
    ```